MJKirk/latex-stuff/README.md

 ## Bibtex

 In [bibtex](bibtex) I keep my personal bibtex style file - based on the JHEP one, but with a few changes I've made.
-The branch JHEP-bst-updates branch contains the unmodifed JHEP versions.
+The JHEP-bst-updates branch contains the unmodifed JHEP versions.